 Consistency: Keep reporting simple, predictable, and timely so it’s easy for internal stakeholders to succeed.

 We provide the same information to our leaders each week.
 We focus on a small number of key metrics that every leader is trained to understand.
 Additionally, we provide intuitive tools that make it easy to drill down to deeper insights.
 This helps stakeholders keep their budget up to date—which helps everyone in the company thrive.

 At Salo, we reward leaders who achieve their budget (and by extension make headway toward long-term strategic) goals.
 Tying budget to compensation is another reason our leaders stay on top of the budget process and take it seriously.

 Credibility: Make every mistake or course correction into a teaching moment.

-Things are uncertain going into 2021.
+Things still feel uncertain.
 But, honestly, budgeting is an educated guess every year.
 No matter what happens, these 5 Cs make budgeting more accurate and accessible.

 If you need help on budgeting this year or are interested in learning more about redesigning your budgeting process, Salo’s expert finance and accounting consultants can help.
 Fill in this form and Salo representative will contact you!